 best they can give is moral support.
 People in the 21st century have realized

 that the last thing any struggling person/Country wants is ‘moral support’.
-Even our Foreign Minister Jaishankar, very clearly
+Our Foreign Minister Dr. Jaishankar, very clearly

 said, "Look